rsutormin/auth/README.md

    Going to http://{authorization.host}/Roles will being up a JSON document that gives a description of the service.
+   The file authorization_service/authorization_service/handlers.py implements the REST service, and had a largish comment at the top explaining how it works.

 ### Setup using the kbase VMs
 =======